On this page

 - The Open Polytechnic of New Zealand.

-Unitec and Manukau Institute of Technology will stand up as a single entity.
-The Government has agreed in principle that Otago Polytechnic and UCOL will be standalone within a new federation model to be established in 2026.
-The Open Polytechnic of New Zealand will serve as the anchor institution for the Federation.
+Unitec and Manukau Institute of Technology are a single entity.
+The Government has agreed in principle that Otago Polytechnic and UCOL will be standalone within a new federation model that has the Open Polytechnic of New Zealand as the anchor institution for the federation.

-Te Pūkenga has been renamed the New Zealand Institute of Skills and Technology (NZIST) and will act as a transitional entity to support programme handover and continuity.
+Te Pūkenga has been renamed the New Zealand Institute of Skills and Technology (NZIST) and will act as a transitional entity to support programme handover and continuity until it is disestablished.

 Industry skills boards#